ArloL/arlol.github.io/_posts/2016-01-28-windows-cmd-open-sourcetree-current-directory.markdown

 ---
 title: Open SourceTree in current Windows CMD directory
-subtitle: "A batch file that opens SourceTree in the current directory from the command line."
 description: "A batch file that opens SourceTree in the current directory from the command line."
 ---